IBM/ibmi-oss-examples/camel/README.md

 for this class!
 Its `configure()` method is called on initialization, and the `from()` method creates a `RouteDefinition` object.
 The `RouteDefinition` object can then be tied to choices, custom processing, or in this case, a simple endpoint.

+## What if I still don't understand the example?
+Please open an issue or post on our community channels documented [here](http://ibm.biz/ibmioss) and we will gladly help!